acenet-arc/cloud_from_a_to_z/_episodes/create-a-persistent-virtual-machine.md

 > ## Flavor variations
 > If you are on a different Compute Canada cloud, such as East cloud, you might have a different set of flavors, however you should still be able to pick something relatively close to this one.
 For example on East cloud a `p1-0.75gb` flavor has about half the RAM but the same number of VCPUs and is also a persistent flavor.
 For this workshop this flavor will work just as well.
 {: .callout}

+### Networks tab
+Arbutus cloud now supports both IPv4 and the newer IPv6 protocols.
+Each of these protocols is associated with a different network within an OpenStack project.
+In this workshop will stick to using the older IPv4 protocols.
+However, this means we must select the *private* network rather than the *IPv6-GUA* network for our VM to connect to.

 ### Key Pair tab
 The final piece of information we need to provide before creating a VM is the public key we created in the previous episode to allow you to connect to the VM you create.
 Click on the `Import Key Pair` to bring up a dialouge allowing you to specify the key pair name, type, and the public key itself.
 You can copy your public key text by going to your terminal on your laptop where you created your key pair in the last episode and running the command